Looking for SurveyMonkey alternatives?

 With dozens of survey tools out there, finding the right one for your needs can be quite a challenge nowadays.

 Sure, SurveyMonkey is one of the pioneers in the field.
-One might even say that they have revolutionized the old paper survey industry.
+One might even say that they have revolutionized the old paper survey and questionnaires industry.

 Still, at one point this was also true of Nokia, Kodak, Blockbuster, and other once-leading companies in their respective fields.
 And yet, most of us own an iPhone and watch movies on Netflix nowadays.